patrickbucher/tpop/notes/chapter02.md

 use of generics.
 Providing a function for the `each` operation requires an interface and an implementation.
 No memory management is required due to the garbage collector.

+### Exercise 2-10

+Devise and implement a set of tests for verifying that the list routines you write are correct.
+Chapter 6 discusses strategies for testing.

+**Answer**: In order to verify the implemented list operations, two additonal operations shall be added to all three implementations: `size()`, which returns the number of elements in the list,  and `get()`, which returns the list element at the given index.